 Our graduates have found employment as social workers in Ireland and internationally, in sectors including TUSLA, Child and Family Agency, Probation Service, Health-Related Social Work, Mental Health Services, Disability Services and Community Development.
 Others have chosen careers in research, advocacy, service management, and education and training.

 The Postgraduate Diploma in Social Policy and Practice is a level 9 academic, postgraduate diploma offered as a one-year online programme.
 With 60 ECTS credits, the workload is high, however, as students are not required to be on campus they have a lot of control over when they learn, allowing them the flexibility to combine work and study.

 The programme consists of the following seven modules and runs over three 10-week terms from September-June: Principles of Social Policy; Contemporary Social Policy Debates and Analysis; Leading Service Human Organisations; International Criminology; The Family and Society; and Human Rights in Practice.

 Click here for further information on modules/subjects.

 Study Social Policy and Practice (Online) (P.Grad.Dip.) at Trinity

 An introduction to the postgraduate programme in Social Policy and Practice by Dr. Edurne Garcia and Dr. Catherine Conlon at Trinity College Dublin.

 Dr Louise Caffrey

 The programme is open to graduates from all disciplines who are interested in converting to the field of social policy and practice.
-Successful applicants will hold a level 8 degree in any subject at a minimum of Lower Second Class Honours degree (2.2).
+Successful applicants will hold an NFQ Level-8 degree in any subject at a minimum of lower second-class Honours degree (2.2).